Federer crashes as Djokovic reaches 10th Wimbledon semi-final - RFI

 Eight-time Wimbledon champion and 20-time Grand Slam title winner Federer lost 6-3, 7-6 (7/4), 6-0 to a Poland's Hubert Hurkacz, a player 15 years his junior.

-It was only Federer's 14th defeat at the tournament in 119 matches and his first straight-sets loss since an opening round exit against Mario Ancic in 2002.
+Defeat was only Federer's 14th at Wimbledon in 119 matches and his first straight-sets loss since an opening round exit against Mario Ancic in 2002.

-It was the first time he had lost a set 6-0 at Wimbledon.
+It was also the first time he had lost a set 6-0 at Wimbledon.

-"I noticed the mis-hits, awkward looking points from Roger and obviously the last set of course, 6-0," said former champion Boris Becker commentating on Federer's performance.
+"I really don't know.
+I've got to regroup," said Federer when asked if his Wimbledon career was over.

-"He would never ever say if there was a niggle, but I don't know if we will ever see the great man again here."
+"With everything that comes after Wimbledon, we were always going to sit down and talk about it.
+I got to take a few days.

 World number 18 Hurkacz had never got beyond the third round of a Grand Slam before this Wimbledon.